jaspector

 Public permit forms show town permit categories for building, electrical, mechanical, and plumbing work, covering new dwellings, additions, alterations, repairs or replacements, decks, sheds, garages, pools, interior demolition, conversions, and related work.

-1. Download the applicable permit form from town website.
+To apply for a building permit in Woodstock, AL, follow these steps: 1.
+Download the applicable permit form from town website.
 Woodstock publishes separate PDF applications for building, electrical, mechanical, and plumbing permits.
 2. Complete the form with owner, contractor, job address, project type, valuation, square footage, and contractor/trade information.
 3. Submit the application directly to the town along with any plans and supporting information requested by the building inspector.
 4. Pay permit fees and await building-inspector review and issuance.
 5. Schedule required inspections directly with town building inspector through completion.

-Other cities in Tuscaloosa County
+Other jurisdictions in Tuscaloosa County.

-View all Tuscaloosa County jurisdictions →
+All Tuscaloosa County jurisdictions →